00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 - EvaluationAgentNFT is a utility NFT that we have developed to manage the evaluation agents.
 Every evaluation agent is represented as an NFT in Huna Protocol.

 The two storage contracts, HDTStorage, and BaseCreditPoolStorage are for upgradability.
 We will discuss in section x.

+A credit line can be created in two ways.
+One way is for the borrower to submit a request, and approved by the Evaluation Agent by calling the approveCredit() function in the pool contract.
+This flow is easier when there is no need to evaluate the value of a collateral.
+The other way is used when receivables are invovled.
+The borrower can submit a credit request to the Evaluation Agent via a DApp.
+The Evaluation Agent takes all signals including the receivable into consideration and approves the request and calls the pool contract’s postApprovedCredit(...) directly.
+One natural question is why not submit the request to the contract and have the contract contact the Evaluation Agent to do the underwriting.
+Oracle is essential for such a call flow.
+However, today's oracle capability is pretty limited.
+It is a lot more efficient to take this code path without losing any benefit.
+Once oracle infrastructure is more powerful, it will not be hard for us to update the contract to switch the call flow.

 ### Fee Calculation and Management